tel-io/instrumentation/cardinality/README.md

-# Library for replace cardinality params
+# Library for replace high cardinality values

 ### Possible cases:
 1. **Uncontrolled sender**.
 In the case of a controlled frontend, it is better to change it, of course))